Wang-Bioinformatics-Lab/VirtualLab_Website/docs/index.md

 ## Projects

+Here is an abbreviated list of projects that are completed or in progress.
+Some early stage projects are not listed but if you want to learn about them or join, please come to our meetings.

 | Project Name | People |
 | ------------ | ------ |
 | Elucidating the Chemistry of La Jolla Stromatolites| Denise Selegato, Jarmo Kalinski, Alexandros Polyzois, Maïa Henry, Allegra Aron |